-The Accused Student may appeal the interim suspension to the Vice President for Student Development using the Community Standards Appeal Form.
+The Accused Student may appeal the interim suspension to the Vice President for Student Development.
+Appeals must be submitted within three (3) business days from the date on the Interim Suspension letter using the Community Standards Appeal Form.
+If an appeal is not received within three (3) business days, the Interim Suspension determination is final.
 The appeal shall consist of a plain, concise and complete written statement outlining the basis for appeal and all relevant information to substantiate the grounds.